Using GPS/GNSS

 Using The Geode by Juniper Systems

-Using The R1, R2, DA2 or any Trimble GNSS device
+Using a Trimble GNSS device

 Using The GNSS Surveyor by Bad Elf